Skip to content

 The combination of the pipe operator | and the Ranges library is one of the most elegant features in modern C++:

-- Zero-overhead: After compiler optimization, the efficiency is on par with traditional code
+• Zero overhead: After compiler optimization, efficiency is on par with traditional code.

-- Type safety: All type matching is checked at compile time
+• Type safety: The compiler checks all type matching at compile time.

-For embedded developers, Ranges finally allow us to write data processing code that is both elegant and efficient—without having to choose between "readability" and "performance."
-This toolset is particularly well-suited for common embedded scenarios like sensor data processing, protocol parsing, and event handling.
+For embedded developers, Ranges finally allows us to write data processing code that is both elegant and efficient—no need to choose between "readability" and "performance."
+This toolset is particularly suitable for common embedded scenarios like sensor data processing, protocol parsing, and event handling.

-Once you get used to thinking in pipelines, you will find that many data processing tasks that used to feel cumbersome can now be accomplished in just a few lines of code.
-This is exactly what a good language feature should achieve—making the code look more like your thought process, rather than forcing you to adapt to the language's limitations.
+Once we get used to thinking in terms of pipelines, we will find that many data processing tasks that used to seem troublesome can now be handled in just a few lines of code.
+This is the effect that good language features should achieve—making code resemble our thought process, rather than forcing us to adapt to the language's limitations.

-In the next chapter, we will continue exploring the application of functional programming in C++, looking at how to build more robust error handling mechanisms using tools like std::expected.
+In the next chapter, we will continue to explore the application of functional programming in C++ and see how to use tools like std::expected to build more robust error handling mechanisms.